fbpx

 Working to improve the health and prosperity of marginalised communities and their environments.

-Strengthened commitment to a ‘One Health and One Welfare’ approach
+Commitment to a ‘One Health and One Welfare’ approach

-Our work is informed by a ‘One Health and One Welfare’ approach, a collaborative framework that recognises the interdependence of humans, animals and the natural environments in which they live.
-This means that the projects we support must be sustainable for both humans and their natural ecosystems.
-By drawing on our technical expertise and networks we help to build capacity and resilience in local communities and support local ownership of solutions that use shared systems and resources.
+Our work is informed by a ‘One Health and One Welfare’ approach: a collaborative framework that recognises the interdependence of humans, animals, and the natural environments in which they live.
+Any project we design, or support, must be mutually sustainable for both humans and their natural ecosystems.

 one hea